ethereum/ethereum-org-website/src/content/glossary/index.md

 ### token {#token}

 A fungible virtual good that can be traded.
-More formally, a token is a database mapping addresses to numbers with the property that the primary allowed operation is a transfer of N tokens from A to B, with the conditions that N is non-negative, N is not greater than A’s current balance, and a document authorizing the transfer is digitally signed by A.

 ### token standard {#token-standard}